hkasemir/RCworkshopMultiPlayerGame/README.md

 Learn to make a multiplayer game with Node, Express.js and socket.io!

-We'll be using a simple tic tac toe game as an example:
+We'll be using a simple tic tac toe game as an example.
+The basic javascript file for the game logic, html, and css for styling are included in this repository.
+In fact, that's all that you'll be getting when you fork it, so if you feel like using your own game, feel free to modify the below tutorial to fit your needs!

 In order to follow this tutorial, you'll have to have node installed.

 1: fork this repo!